 Suffering a spinal cord injury can have devastating consequences.
 It can alter the course of your life and have a significant impact on your family.
 Some spinal cord injuries are catastrophic and result in paralysis or quadriplegia.
 These severe injuries may cause lifelong changes in your ability to feel sensation, in your strength, and in your bodily functions below the level of the injury.
 Unfortunately, many spinal cord injuries cannot be fixed, leaving the victims facing permanently reduced quality of life and a lifetime of disability.
 We at Raynes & Lawn have decades of experience representing individuals who have suffered spinal cord injuries and helping them and their family put their lives back together managing the devastating financial and non-financial consequences of a spinal cord injury.

-At Raynes & Lawn Trial Lawyers, our attorneys understand the particular issues and losses that spinal cord injury victims and their families often face.
+At Raynes & Lawn, our medical malpractice attorneys understand the particular issues and losses that spinal cord injury victims and their families often face.
 When the negligent or intentional acts of others cause spinal cord injuries, we aggressively fight for our clients to recover the maximum amount of compensation to which they are entitled.
 We strongly believe that people who are seriously injured by the wrongful or negligent actions of others should receive full and fair compensation for their losses.
 Because of this belief, we work tirelessly to obtain successful outcomes for our clients.

 Your spinal cord is a bundle of nerves located inside of your vertebral column.
 These nerves are a crucial part of your central nervous system because they carry nerve signals received from the peripheral nerves to the brain.
 They also carry the brain’s response back to the peripheral nerves.
 When a spinal cord injury occurs, there may be a partial or full loss of sensation and motor control below the site of the injury.
 Severe spinal cord injuries can result in paralysis of the lower limbs or of all four limbs.
 Since the spinal cord is responsible for sending signals for many different bodily functions, accident victims may suffer a wide range of permanent, serious health and quality of life issues.